CompleteUnityDeveloper2/3_Project_Boost/README.md

 1. How to access a rigid body in Unity 2017.
 2. Using `AddRelativeForce()`.
 3. Adjusting mass to get our ship hovering!

+### 10 Using Time.deltaTime ###
+1. Using a "Play Mode Tint".
+2. How to make things frame-rate independent.
+3. Using 'Time.deltaTime' to predict frame time.
+4. Getting our ship rotating in space.